adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 ---
 title: IP Routing in Linux
-date: '2025-04-26 11:20'
+date: '2025-04-27 12:00'
 categories:
   - Linux
   - Networking
 slug: /ip-routing-in-linux/
-description: Learn how to create and manage network namespaces in Linux
+description: Learn how a linux system decides to route packets out of it
 keywords:
   - Linux
   - Networking
-  - Network Namespace
 ---

 If you want to dip your feet into networking, IP routing is a good place to start.